rrevenantt/antlr4rust/README.md

 # antlr4rust
 ANTLR4 runtime for Rust programming language

-Generator part is currently located in rust-target branch of my antlr4 fork [rrevenantt/antlr4/tree/rust-target](https://github.com/rrevenantt/antlr4/tree/rust-target)
+Tool(generator) part is currently located in rust-target branch of my antlr4 fork [rrevenantt/antlr4/tree/rust-target](https://github.com/rrevenantt/antlr4/tree/rust-target)
+Latest version is automatically built to [releases](https://github.com/rrevenantt/antlr4rust/releases) on this repository.
+Also you can checkout it and `mvn -DskipTests install`

 For examples you can see [grammars](grammars), [tests/gen](tests/gen) for corresponding generated code and [tests/my_tests.rs](tests/my_test.rs) for actual usage examples

 ### Implementation status